Clinton News: President Clinton Promises To Triple Gifts To His Family’s Charity

 — Clinton Foundation (@ClintonFdn) December 28, 2016

 In 2015, an in-depth news report in The Washington Post shed a bad light on the Clinton’s non-profit corporation, which was founded in 1997.
-While Hillary Clinton was Secretary of State, there was reportedly no shortage of donations.
+While Hillary Clinton was secretary of state, there was reportedly no shortage of donations.
 Now that Hillary Clinton has lost the presidential election, some say that donations have declined.

 Peter Schweizer, President of the Government Accountability Institute, author of the book Clinton Cash and vocal Clinton critic reportedly said that donations to the Clinton’s charitable organization have “dried up.”
 Schweitzer, who is also the Senior Editor-at-Large of Breitbart News, a controversial right-wing publication, claimed.
 “They are almost essentially gone.”